-For hundreds of thousands of people all over the world, January is the month of the new diet.
+For hundreds of thousands of people all over the world, January is the month of the new diet and our relationship with food.
 I’m sure most of us have been there with a new year’s resolutions to cut out all sugar, do a Whole 30, or lose 20 lbs.

 If you currently have a new year’s resolution like this, that’s okay…I don’t want this episode to shame you or make you feel like you’re doing something wrong…I just want to give you additional perspective on ways you can care for your body that seemingly have nothing to do with food–and yet have everything to do with food.